neerajmahajan/learning-groovy/README.md

 println stringsArray.class.name            // [Ljava.lang.String;

-def stringsList = 'this is a list of strings'.split() as List
+def stringsList = 'this is a list of strings'.split() as List List stringsListAnotherWay = 'this is a list of strings'.split()

 println stringsList                        // [this, is, a, list, of, strings] println stringsList.class.name             //  java.util.ArrayList